Late last night I received an email with tragic news about the loss of another friend to suicide.

 I also left Jim three blue tiles with a funky graphic design.
 He planned a mosaic project with his son.
 I wonder if they ever created that piece together.
 To his son, I am so sorry your father is gone.

 I have resources at my site about depression, suicide and support information for those grieving.
 I understand the pain of losing someone to suicide.
 It is the worst thing I have ever experienced in my life and I am so sorry you all have to experience it too.
-If you are interested in resources at my site, click here: /resources/
+If you are interested in resources at my site, please download my free e-book or a click here for additional: /resources/

 I was one of the ones Jim lost touch with these last 6-12 months…and after reading his suicide note, I now understand why.